VIVUS Inc. (VVUS)'s Financial Results Comparing With Arena Pharmaceuticals Inc. (NASDAQ:ARNA) | New Business Observer

-VIVUS Inc. (NASDAQ:VVUS) and Arena Pharmaceuticals Inc. (NASDAQ:ARNA) compete with each other in the Biotechnology sector.
-We will analyze and contrast their profitability, analyst recommendations, institutional ownership, risk, dividends, earnings and valuation.
+Both VIVUS Inc. (NASDAQ:VVUS) and Arena Pharmaceuticals Inc. (NASDAQ:ARNA) are each other’s competitor in the Biotechnology industry.
+Thus the contrast of their institutional ownership, analyst recommendations, profitability, risk, dividends, earnings and valuation.

 Valuation and Earnings